A dream interpretation: bathroom stalls have no doors

-The theme of bathroom doors comes up frequently in dreams related to privacy.
+The theme of bathroom doors and restroom doors comes up frequently in dreams related to privacy.
 The phrase “having a private moment” refers to using the bathroom.
 In Japan, public bathrooms are equipped with noisemakers so that you can drop a load and not bother your neighbor.
-Privacy and bathrooms are closely associated, and in the next dream the symbolism really shows itself:
+Privacy and bathrooms are closely associated.
+Here’s how the connection plays out as a recurring dream theme.

 I start out in a setting I like, a bookstore, office, etc. Then I have to use the bathroom.
 So I go find it and there’s not a soul in there but me, there’s dozens of amazing stalls, but no doors on them!
 The bathrooms are so lovely and I long to use one of them but I just can’t fathom the thought of using one of them without a door, in case someone walks in!
 Sometimes I’ll find a stall that has a door but it’s disgusting….
 I’ve had these dreams since I was young.

-The dreamer herself indicated that she thought the dream was related to privacy.
-It is a recurring dream theme, indicating an ongoing situation.
+The dreamer herself indicates that she thinks the dreams relate to privacy.
+A recurring dream theme can indicate an ongoing situation.
 The part that really gives away the meaning is the difference between the bathroom stalls.
 When there’s no door on the stall the bathrooms are “lovely.”
 When the stalls have doors the bathrooms are “disgusting.”

 I conversed with the dreamer about the symbolism and she caught on quickly.
 Here is her reply: